Green H2 and circular bio-coal from biowaste for cost-competitive sustainable Steel

 • Recovery of Critical (inorganic) Raw Materials

-Biomethane pyrolysis is carried out in a brand new, ad-hoc designed, and proof-of-concept reactor, on a bed of biocoal made from pre-carbonized biowastes.
-This process utilizes a very cheap, fully carbon-based catalyst that is highly resistant to temperature and contaminants, which enhances the efficiency of the methane cracking step to generate Green Hydrogen.
+Biomethane pyrolysis is carried out in a brand new, ad-hoc designed, proof-of-concept reactor, on a bed of biocoal made from pre-carbonized biowastes.
+This setup utilizes a very cheap, fully carbon-based catalyst that is highly resistant to temperature and contaminants, enhancing the efficiency of the methane cracking step to generate Green Hydrogen.

 Catalyst Management

-As new solid carbon from methane cracking is generated on the biocoal surface, thus reducing the performance of the catalyst, new biocoal-catalyst is inserted in the reactor while the spent biocoal is removed.
-The continuous renewal of the catalyst is feasible thanks to its low cost and the market value of the spent catalyst.
+As new solid carbon from methane cracking is generated on the biocoal surface, it reduces the performance of the catalyst.
+To address this, new biocoal-catalyst is inserted into the reactor while the spent biocoal is removed.
+The continuous renewal of the catalyst is feasible due to:

 Environmental Impact

-This material, fully bio-carbon based, is then used in steel-making as a substitute for metallurgical (fossil) coke, generating a net GHG reduction and being EU ETS (Emission Trading Scheme) compliant.
-The regeneration of the spent catalyst thus becomes unnecessary, as the biocoal is used in a downstream process, avoiding the release of CO2 into the atmosphere (as it happens in the SMR process or in most of the catalyst regeneration steps).
+The regeneration of the spent catalyst thus becomes unnecessary, as the biocoal is used in a downstream process, avoiding the release of CO2 into the atmosphere, which typically occurs in the SMR process or in most catalyst regeneration steps.

 Financiële details & Tijdlijn